← Return to Blog Index

 The SaaS Promise and Reality

 Software-as-a-Service revolutionized enterprise technology by eliminating massive upfront capital expenditures and multi-year implementation projects.
-Retailers could subscribe to best-in-class applications for inventory management, point-of-sale, e-commerce, customer relationship management, and analytics with modest monthly fees.
-The vendor handled infrastructure, maintenance, upgrades, and support.
-Implementation timelines shrank from years to months or weeks.
+Retailers could subscribe to best-in-class applications for inventory management, point-of-sale, e-commerce, and analytics with modest monthly fees.

 The Hidden Constraints

 However, the SaaS model comes with inherent limitations that become apparent at scale or when business requirements deviate from standard workflows.
 SaaS applications are built for the broadest possible market, not your specific business.
-Customization is limited to configuration options the vendor anticipated.
-When your business has unique workflows, specialized product categories, distinctive customer behaviors, or competitive differentiators, you face a choice: adapt your business to fit the software or accept compromised functionality.
+When your business has unique workflows, specialized product categories, or competitive differentiators, you face a choice: adapt your business to fit the software or accept compromised functionality.

 The AI Alternative: Investment vs Subscription